matzpersson/postgres-kubernetes-azure/README.md

 # PostgreSQL in Kubernetes Cluster on Azure
-Basic steps for creating a Kubernetes cluster on Azure and deploying latest Postgres database ontop using persistent storage to ensure data is not lost if the single Postgres primary pod falls over.
+Basic steps for creating a Kubernetes cluster on Azure and deploying latest Postgres database configuring for stateful, persistent storage to ensure data is not lost if the single Postgres primary pod falls over.

 ## Creating the cluster
 There are various pages of instruction for creating a cluster in Azure.
 This is one of them: https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough but these are the basic steps to create the cluster.
+This assumes that you have:
+* Created a Azure account
-This assumes that you have created a Azure account, have a login to the Azure Portal, have the Azure `az` client command line tools installed and psql client tool to access the database.
+* Have a login to the Azure Portal
+* Have the Azure `az` client command line tools installed
+* Have installed psql client tool to access the database.

 Start with creating the Resource Group.
 Adjust the region to suit your location:

 `az group create --name k8-group --location australiasoutheast`

 Create the Kubernetes cluster.
-This will spin up 3 nodes which is probably minimum of what you would like in a production environment:
+This will spin up 2 nodes:
 ```
 az aks create \
     --resource-group k8-group \
     --name postgres-cluster \
-    --node-count 3 \
+    --node-count 2 \
     --enable-addons monitoring \
     --generate-ssh-keys
 ```